ppg5018/emotion-based-music-player/README.md

       OpenCV : for capturing images from webcam as well as for processing purpose. made implemantation of fisherface 			 methodology of opencv for classification.

-      FisherFace : to train the madel and store it in a model-file(.xml).
+      FisherFace : to train the model and store it in a model-file(.xml).
 While using player it uses for prediction 				 for emotion.

       **--> We have used haarcascade trained model provided by OpenCV for face segmentation from the captured image.